zonemaster/zonemaster/docs/internal/requirements/ExistingZCFeatures.md

 # ZoneCheck Features

- * Powerfull XML based configuration file (allowing changes in test severity, order, zone of application, ...)
+ * Powerful XML based configuration file (allowing changes in test severity, order, zone of application, ...)
  * Does not depend on policies
  * Fine grained test selection (by test, by categories, by zones)